pixelsnow/42_BSQ/README.md

 # 42_BSQ

-✅ Passed Moulinette with 100/100 ✅ Failed peer evaluations only due to a *forgotten wildcard in Makefile*, which counted as Norm violation
+✅ Passed Moulinette with 100/100 ✅

+❌ Failed peer evaluations only due to an *accidental wildcard in Makefile*, which counted as a Norm violation.
+It's a pretty straightforward fix.
+Everything else about the project is good.

 ## About